csuka/ansible_role_percona_xtradb_cluster/README.md

 It's possible to install the PMM2 client.
 It will monitor the slow-query, as [this is recommended](https://www.percona.com/doc/percona-monitoring-and-management/conf-mysql.html#id1).

-Ensure the pmm server is up and running, and is accepting connections.
+Ensure the pmm server is up and running, and accepting connections.

 ```yaml
 percona_pmm: